DragosGeornoiu/sofware-arhitecture/books/Patterns-of-Enterprise-Application-Architecture.md

 #### Page Controller

-An object that handles a request for a specific page or action on a Web site.
+An object that handles a request for a specific page or action on a Website.

 How It Works?
-The basic idea behind a Page Controller is to have one module on the Web server act as the controller for each page on the Web site.
+The basic idea behind a Page Controller is to have one module on the Web server act as the controller for each page on the Website.
 In practice, it doesn't work out to exactly one module per page, since you may hit a link sometimes and get a different page depending on dynamic information.
 More strictly, the controllers tie in to e ch action, which may be clicking a link or a button.